Delkarix/Pixel-Rendering-Benchmarking/README.md

 # Summary
-NOTE: If it is difficult to read the files, copy-and-paste them into a normal text editor (some of the tabulation will be a little broken though due to REPL's weirdness)
+**NOTE**: If it is difficult to read the files, copy-and-paste them into a normal text editor (some of the tabulation will be a little broken though due to REPL's weirdness)

-NOTE: C generally appears to be dramatically faster because it uses a much more primitive algorithm.
+**NOTE**: C generally appears to be dramatically faster because it uses a much more primitive algorithm.
 C++, Rust, and D all use String operations while C uses manual byte manipulation.

-RULE-OF-THUMB: -O1 is generally (almost always) 10x faster than -O0.
+**RULE-OF-THUMB**: -O1 is generally (almost always) 10x faster than -O0.
 Higher optimization levels are better but have diminishing returns.

 Overall, the ranking (ranked in order of fastest to slowest) follows as such:
 1. C
 2. Rust
 3. C++
 4. D

-Interestingly, Rust's --release option produced worst-possible code for all variants.
+Interestingly, Rust's `--release` option produced worst-possible code for all variants.
 Thus, we're not even going to consider it here.

 ## Comparison
 ### Random